Reorganizing Personal Debt through Bankruptcy

 It’s not uncommon to be able to negotiate new payments that waive penalties and fees, and you may even be able to reduce a principal balance on outstanding loans.
 Once the plan is approved, you’ll enjoy the protection of the bankruptcy court and the automatic stay, provided you honor your commitments under the agreement.

 Typically, if you have sufficient income to pay your creditors, you’ll fail the means test to file a Chapter 7 petition.
 Chapter 13 is customarily a better option if you are seeking to keep your property.
 You can stop foreclosure proceedings, keep your home and make new arrangements to pay a mortgage or other obligation.

 Contact Attorney Howard N. Sobel

 At the office of Howard N. Sobel, we provide comprehensive bankruptcy counsel to individuals throughout the state of New Jersey.
-Contact our office online or call us at 856-424-6400 to see if you qualify for a free initial consultation.
+Contact our office online or call us at 856-424-6400 to see if you qualify for a free initial consultation (on selected cases).
 Evening and weekend appointments can be arranged upon request.
 We accept all major credit cards.